- Search BSI

 BSI, in its role as the UK National Standards Body, has today published new international guidelines for organizations to protect staff while operating effectively.

-The free standard, named ISO/PAS 45005, Occupational health and safety management General guidelines for safe working during the COVID-19 pandemic, defines international best practice for managing the health and safety of workers and other stakeholders during the COVID-19 pandemic.
+The free standard, named ISO/PAS 45005, Occupational Health and safety management General Guidelines for safe working during the COVID-19 pandemic, defines international best practices for managing the health and safety of workers and other stakeholders during the COVID-19 pandemic.
 It is intended to complement any existing national guidelines and regulations.

 The guidelines cover everything from safely reopening business premises that have had to shut down, to steps for working more safely with the public and looking after workers’ psychological health and wellbeing - including for those working from home.
 It also includes recommendations on: